Alexander Shulgin: Personal life, health, and death

-Shulgin was married to Nina Gordon until her death from a stroke in 1977.
-He then married author Ann Gotlieb in 1981.
+Shulgin was married to Nina Shulgin (née Gordon) until her death from a stroke in 1977.
+He had a son with her, Theodore "Ted" Shulgin.
+Following Nina's death, Shulgin married Ann Shulgin (née Gotlieb) in 1981.
 He spent most of his later life at the Farm in Lafayette, California.
+Shulgin's son Ted died in 2011 at the age of 61.
+Ted had helped Shulgin in synthesizing DOM as a teenager in 1963.

-On April 8, 2008, at the age of 82, he underwent surgery to replace a defective aortic valve.
-On November 16, 2010, he suffered a stroke, from which he largely recovered.
+On April 8, 2008, at the age of 82, Shulgin underwent surgery to replace a defective aortic valve.
+He is said to have been almost blind in 2010.
+On November 16, 2010, Shulgin suffered a stroke, from which he largely recovered.
 Also at the close of 2010, a skin-grafting surgery saved his left foot from being amputated.
 Around this time, Shulgin began showing early signs of dementia, mostly severe loss of short-term memory.
 With progression of the dementia since 2010, his wife, Ann Shulgin, had been trying to sell part of their property to raise more money to cover care costs.
 On April 17, 2014, Ann Shulgin reported on Facebook that her husband had developed liver cancer, and in a May 31 update on Facebook she said that, although appearing frail, he seemed to be experiencing his last moments in peace and without pain.
 Shulgin died at his home on June 2, 2014, at the age of 88.

+Shulgin is said to have had more than 4,000 psychedelic experiences during his life.
+His favorite psychedelic drug is said to have been LSD, while his favorite psychedelic of his own creations was 2C-B. When asked what his favorite psychoactive drug in general was, he responded "probably a nice, moderately expensive Zinfandel" (a type of red wine).
+Shulgin personally disliked cannabis and ketamine, as he didn't like feeling that disoriented and as he valued drugs that provided learning experiences, which he felt that these substances didn't provide in his case.
+When asked which psychedelic he would recommend for someone who had not previously had a psychedelic experience, Shulgin would often say 2C-B.

+Shulgin was a self-proclaimed and staunch libertarian in the area of psychoactive drugs, advocating personal freedom and cognitive liberty with little in the way of restrictions.
+He was a member of Mensa International and frequently attended Mensa events in California.
+Shulgin was also a Bohemian Club member and described this briefly in his book PiHKAL: A Chemical Love Story.